-Haaf’s Game Engine — HGE — occupies a specific and valuable niche in the 2D engine landscape.
-It’s not trying to be everything to everyone.
-It’s a focused, C++-based framework for hardware-accelerated 2D rendering, with a clean API that doesn’t hide what’s happening underneath.
+Haaf’s Game Engine - HGE - sits in a narrow but useful corner of the 2D engine world.
+It is not a general-purpose platform trying to cover every case.
+It is a C++ framework for hardware-accelerated 2D rendering, with a direct API that leaves the underlying work visible.

-We maintain the HGE documentation portal here at Relish Games, and we regularly hear from developers who are curious about HGE but unsure how to get started.
-This guide covers the practical steps from download to rendering your first sprites.
+We maintain the HGE documentation portal here at Relish Games, and we regularly hear from developers who want to try HGE but are not sure where to begin.
+This page is the practical route in, from download to drawing your first sprites.

-• Direct hardware access: HGE uses DirectX for rendering, giving you close-to-metal performance without managing GPU state yourself
+- Direct hardware access.
+HGE uses DirectX for rendering, so you get close-to-metal performance without managing GPU state by hand.

-• Small footprint: The entire engine is compact enough to understand completely — no mysterious black boxes
+- Small footprint.
+The engine is compact enough to understand properly, which matters if you dislike black boxes.

-• Focused scope: Sprite rendering, particle effects, audio, input — the core needs of 2D games without scope creep
+- Focused scope.
+Sprite rendering, particle effects, audio and input cover the core needs of many 2D games without drifting into feature bloat.

-The tradeoff is real: HGE is Windows-focused and requires C++ competence.
-If you need cross-platform from day one or prefer higher-level languages, other engines may be more appropriate.
-But if you’re building a Windows 2D game in C++ and want maximum control with minimum overhead, HGE is hard to beat.
+The trade-off is plain enough.
+HGE is Windows-focused and assumes C++ competence.
+If you need cross-platform support from the start, or prefer a higher-level language, another engine will be the better fit.
+But if you are building a Windows 2D game in C++ and want tight control with little overhead, HGE still earns its place.

 Prerequisites

-• Visual Studio 2022 or later (Community edition works fine)
+- Visual Studio 2022 or later.
+Community edition is fine.

-• C++ knowledge: You should be comfortable with pointers, classes, and basic memory management
+- C++ knowledge.
+You should already be comfortable with pointers, classes and basic memory management.

 Download

-1. Create a new empty C++ project in Visual Studio
+- Create a new empty C++ project in Visual Studio.

-2. Add the HGE include directory to your project’s include paths
+- Add the HGE include directory to the project’s include paths.

-3. Add the HGE library directory to your linker paths
+- Add the HGE library directory to the linker paths.

-HGE’s architecture revolves around a simple and effective pattern: you provide callback functions, and the engine calls them at the right times.
+HGE uses a straightforward pattern: you provide callback functions, and the engine calls them when needed.

 #include <hge.h>